auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 **Backend applications differ from traditional web applications in that they do not handle user authentication or have a user interface.
 They provide an API that other applications can interact with.
 They accept [access tokens](https://auth0.com/docs/secure/tokens/access-tokens) from `Authorization` headers in requests to control access to routes.**

-Separate frontend applications are usually built to interact with these types of backends.
-These can be anything from [single page applications](https://auth0.com/docs/quickstart/spa) or [native or mobile apps](https://auth0.com/docs/quickstart/native) (all of which Auth0 also provides SDKs for!)
+Separate front-end applications are usually built to interact with these types of backends.
+These can be anything from [single-page applications](https://auth0.com/docs/quickstart/spa) or [native or mobile apps](https://auth0.com/docs/quickstart/native) (all of which Auth0 also provides SDKs for!)

 When users need to interact with your backend application, they first authenticate with Auth0 using the frontend application.
 The frontend application then retrieves an access token from Auth0, which it can use to make requests to your backend application on behalf of the user.